sajjadAtlas/TD_Bank_Internship_App/README.md

      It will remove all duplicates on its own for your convenience!

   b) Group mode will group the names by the name of the resource group, and when the group has new members you can submit the file again and it will add only the
-      new members (update basically).
+      new members (essentially updating it).
 For example, 3 txt files with group names 1, 2 3.
 The program will make sure the names are are included before the members of each group, like so:

       GROUP1